The story of Meals in Steel

 Meals in Steel is New Zealand owned and operated business.
 Meals in Steel offers a wide range of food grade, high-quality stainless steel lunch boxes, and bottles.
-Good alternative to plastic.
+A good alternative to plastic.
 True to our sourcing philosophy, we only purchase or source products from the supplier when all our criteria have been met.
 We personally visit our supplier to make sure that it ticks all boxes including following Fair Trade and Environment Policies.

 Meals in Steel NZ Limited is a 100% New Zealand owned and family operated business.

 We do not just source products; we are involved and invest in the manufacturing and R&D process.
-Our operation and office that are onshore and offshore helps provide and maintain the quality of our products.
+Our operation and office that are onshore and offshore help provide and maintain the quality of our products.
 We personally visit many of our suppliers to see for ourselves that they tick all our boxes.
 We look for quality products and fair wages as well as safe and organic production techniques.
 Not only does every company we work with meet our high expectations, they often exceeded them by improving healthcare in their region and reducing the presence of hazardous organic materials in the environment.

 At Meals in Steel in everything we do we are always looking for new ways to reduce our impact on the planet.
 So from the beginning, we have been hard at work developing, what we know is a step towards reducing the world's most consumption of single-use plastic.